Ryff raises $11.7M for its real-time brand integration

 Taylor said the rapid evolution of technology has transformed media and entertainment into an experience-led industry.
 No longer will viewers tolerate interruptions into their entertainment or want to see messages which are not either culturally or contextually relevant to them.

-For the first time, brands and their agencies can tailor messages directly to consumers through the implementation of very large-scale, local and global content brand integration.
+For the first time, brands and their agencies can tailor messages directly to consumers through the implementation of large-scale, local and global content brand integration.
 The Ryff platform allows brands both large and small to discover and build messages and campaigns that deliver results that outperform all other kinds of advertising.

 Spheera